 [ED.
 NOTE: The Table(s) referenced in this rule is not printed in the OAR Compilation.
-Copies are available from the Marine Board.]
+Copies are available from the agency]

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the Marine Board.]
+[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]